 How many ways are there to say hello in Italian?

-Plenty.
-Dozens if we consider that Italian greetings vary based on the time of day and the grade of intimacy between the speakers.
+Lots of them.
+Dozens, if you consider that Italian greetings vary according to the time of day and the degree of intimacy between the speakers.
 And on the region.

-Italians know how to live a rich social life and love to say hello to one another.
-They don’t limit themselves to words but follow up their greetings with hugs or kisses on the cheeks (that always come in threes!).
+Italians have a rich social life and love to greet each other.
+They don’t limit themselves to words, but follow up their greetings with hugs or kisses on the cheeks (which always come in threes!).

 Tre baci sulla guancia